agrc/gis.utah.gov/_posts/2016-03-28-converting-dojo-amd-projects-to-type-script.md

 - typescript
 ---

-At some point in every TypeScript introduction that I have been to the presenter says something to the effect of:
+At some point in every TypeScript introduction that I have been to, the presenter says something to the effect of:

 >Since TypeScript is a superset of JavaScript, all JavaScript is valid TypeScript.
 Getting started is easy.
 Just change the file name extensions from `.js` to `.ts` and then incrementally upgrade your code to TypeScript.

-For Dojo/AMD-based projects I’ve found this statement a little too good to be true.
+For Dojo/AMD-based projects, I’ve found this statement a little too good to be true.
 Following are the changes that I had to make (after changing the file extensions) to get the project back up and running again.

 ### Module Imports
 The first issue that I encountered was that my AMD module declaration did not work.
 While TypeScript can output AMD modules I couldn't find a way to author `.ts` file using AMD.
 So the first step was to convert all of my modules to the ES6-style that TypeScript uses.
 For example, this AMD module: